Skip to main content

 April 22nd CAC meeting to review proposals.

-April 28th and 29th CAC interviews with respondents.
+April 28th CAC interviews with respondents.

 May 5th CAC meeting to finalize recommendations to the City Council / SRA.